 Exchange rate risk is covered by the modelling process but using a deterministic method to analyse the maximum movements in exchange rates to calculate the resulting loss.
 The results of this testing showed that the Company can withstand severe exchange rate risk shocks.

-In addition, MICL has performed a series of sensitivity tests on its solvency position.
-These are shown in section C.7.1.
+In addition, as documented later, MICL has performed a series of sensitivity tests on its solvency position.

 C.3 Credit risk

 MICL's credit risk capital requirement is split as follows: